Algebraic K-theory of elliptic cohomology: Approximate homotopy fixed points

 where the omitted generators have vertical degree $* \ge 2p^3-2$.
 Here $t$, $v_1$, $\lambda_1$ and~$\lambda_2$ are $d^2$-cycles, while $d^2(v_2) = - t v_1^p \lambda_1$ by Proposition~\ref{prop:piTHHBP}.
 Hence the $E^3$-term equals

 in vertical degrees~$* < 2p^3-2p$, except that there are some additional classes in filtration degrees $0$ and $-2p^2$.
+See Figure~\ref{fig:approximate}, which is drawn for $p=3$, hence is not quite to scale for the primes $p\ge7$ under consideration.
 As above, we know that the classes $v_1$, $\lambda_1$ and $\lambda_2$ are infinite cycles.
 The next nonzero differentials are

 The $d^{2p}$-differential on $t$ for $V(0) \wedge THH(BP)$ follows, as above, from the one for $THH(BP)$.
 The earlier differential $d^{2p-2}(v_2 \lambda_1) \in \bF_p\{t^{p-1} v_1^{p+3}\}$ must vanish by $t v_1^p$-linearity, since $t v_1^p \cdot v_2 \lambda_1 = 0$ and $t v_1^p \cdot t^{p-1} v_1^{p+3} \ne 0$.
 If $d^{2p}(v_2 \lambda_1)$ were zero, then $v_2 \lambda_1$ would detect a class in $V(0)_* F(S^{2p+1}_+, THH(BP))^{\bT}$ that maps under $i_1 \: V(0) \to V(1)$ to the class in $V(1)_* F(S^{2p+1}_+, THH(BP))^{\bT}$ detected by $v_2 \lambda_1$.
 However, the latter class maps under $i_1 j_1 \: V(1) \to \Sigma^{2p-1} V(1)$ to the nonzero class $i_1 j_1(v_2 \lambda_1) = i_1(\beta'_1) \lambda_1 = i_1(\beta^\circ_1) \lambda_1$ detected by $t^p \lambda_2 \cdot \lambda_1 = - t^p \cdot \lambda_1 \lambda_2$, as follows from Lemma~\ref{lem:j1v1beta-j2v2gamma} and Proposition~\ref{prop:beta-tplambda2}.
 This contradicts $j_1 i_1 = 0$, and proves that $d^{2p}(v_2 \lambda_1)$ is nonzero in $\bF_p\{t^p v_1 \lambda_1 \lambda_2\}$.